michellebello/michellebello/README.md

 # Michelle Bello
 Hi, my name is Michelle, and I am an aspiring Software Engineer based in New York.
-I am currently learning React, Python, and I love building Frontend applications.

 ### Background
 I graduated from SUNY Plattsburgh with a Bachelors of Science in Biology, with minors in Bioinformatics and Chemistry.
-I grew an interest in Computer Science and Software Engineering and started doing Frontend development recently.
-I am enthralled with Frontend development and building rich interactive web applications.
-I am still learning and growing as a Software Engineer.
-Once I am ready to look for jobs, I'll update this short Bio.
-Looking forward to all the opportunities out there! ❤️
+I grew an interest in Computer Science and Software Engineering and started doing Frontend development by myself.
+I enrolled at Montclair State University and I am soon to complete my Masters in Computer Science.
+In the meantime, take a look at some of the projects I have been working on.

 ### Skills
+- Java
+  - SpringBoot
+  - Eclipse Jersey
+- Kotlin
 - JavaScript
   - NodeJS
   - React